- On devices running Android 13:

 - Data Encryption Tool (DET) provides end-to-end encryption for on-device data storage and retrieval.

 Zebra devices running Android 13 (and later) WILL NOT accept scans of XML-based barcodes for device configuration.
-A solution under development will allow XML pushed to devices by an Enterprise Mobility Management (EMM) system or EMDK app with embedded XML to function without modification.
-This will apply ONLY to devices running Android 13.
+A solution to be included with Zebra devices running Android 13 allows XML pushed to devices by an EMM system or implemented from within an EMDK app to function without modification.

 Dates subject to change without notice